LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

    require get(x::integer)
    require size()::integer

 The requirements take the form of a list of member method signatures.
-If all of the member method signatures are defined by the type that the trait is applied to, then the methods provided by the trait will work.
+If the type that the trait is applied to defines all of the trait's required member method signatures, then the methods provided by the trait will work.

 The methods provided by the trait are specified similar to how methods are defined in custom types.
 (However, instead of using the ``public`` keyword, the